muczc1wek/gmc/docs/zengin/scripts/extenders/ikarus/functions/parser.md

 title: Parser stuff
 ---
 # `zCParser` related functions
 Having only the address of the object, accessing the properties of the object is very inconvenient.
-It's better if the instance points to an object, then with `instance.property` you can access the properties of an object.
-This Ikarus part provides some useful functions to work with parser instances.
+This Ikarus part provides some useful functions to work with parser and its instances.

 !!!
 Danger
-    Remember to assign an instance to a correct class.
+    Remember to always assign an instance to a correct class.
 If you assign an `oCNpc` pointer to `oCItem` class you won't be able to read any data from it.

 ## Initialization
 The best way to initialize all Ikarus functions is to call `MEM_InitAll()` in the `Init_Global()` initialization function.